Magdalena Jackiewicz

 Effective support community

 The extensive support community is one of the greatest advantages of XMPP.
-It can be easily contacted via the protocol’s official website.
+You can easily get in touch with them via the protocol’s official website.

 Cons of XMPP